tungstennn/tungstennn/README.md

 # Hi There 👋

 # 💫 About Me:
-🔭 I’m currently enrolled in a data engineering pathway where I’m learning to lead the data revolution by mastering key skills such as designing and implementing data pipelines, building ETL processes, and managing data storage solutions.<br><br>
+🔭 I’m currently enrolled in a data engineering pathway where I’m learning skills such as designing and implementing data pipelines, building ETL processes, and managing data storage solutions.<br><br>
 🤝 Open to networking and collaborating on data engineering and tech projects.<br><br>
 🌱 I’m actively building projects and enhancing my skills in SQL, Python, Tableau, and AWS.<br><br>
 👉 Interested in discussing Data Engineering, Cloud Technologies, or Tech in general?
 Feel free to connect with me on LinkedIn.<br>